kingwingfly/burnxp/README.md

 # Contributing

+If you are working with feature `tch`, do followings:

 Please setup all needed environment variables like `scripts/setup` before coding, or your IDE may not work well.

 For macOS users, you need also activate python venv before coding.

+If you are working with feature `candle` (ususable now), nothing to configure, just enjoy coding.

 # License